 Covert Love, Fascinating Rock, Muhannak, Famous Name, Evolving Tactics, Simple Exchange, Benbaun, Sapphire, Forgotten Rules, Nightime, Bethrah.

 Did you know?

 From Rhode, County Offaly, Pat Smullen was one of the finest Flat jockeys of recent generations.
 He was champion jockey in Ireland on nine occasions, enjoying no shortage of success as stable jockey to Dermot Weld.
-Pat announced his retirement from the saddle on Tuesday, May 7, 2019 as he continues his recovery from a cancer diagnosis.
+Pat announced his retirement from the saddle on Tuesday, May 7, 2019 on medical advice.

 Pat's early career was highlighted by his success in the apprentice championship in 1995 and again in 1996.
 He rode his first Group 1 winner on the Tommy Stack-trained Tarascon in the Moyglare Stud Stakes in 1997.
 Pat was appointed as stable jockey to Dermot Weld in 1999 and was crowned champion jockey for the first time in 2000.
 No stranger to big race success in the interim, Smullen landed his biggest winner when Harzand, trained by Dermot Weld, won the Epsom Derby in 2016.
 The same horse gave Smullen his second success in the Irish Derby at the Curragh the same month.

 Smullen was champion jockey in Ireland on nine occasions, in 2000, 2001, 2005, 2007,